Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Yan stood and stalked over with a deck-shakingly weighty and almost innately predatory prowl, then offered up his own gigantic parody of a hand.
 Tran observed Yan’s motion with a clinical eye.
 The enormous chieftain was, it was reasonable to say, physically and anatomically ideal.
 Yan had a body whose every vast shape and sharp line neatly illustrated why he was the leader of his primitive kind; his raw strength was reportedly equaled only by the other two Deathworlder exemplars, and his sheer robustness and gymnastic athleticism was said to exceed theirs.

 If *his* ridiculously perfect physique was any indication of the goods on offer, this could prove to be a profitable exchange indeed.
-The Ten’Gewek would need to be extensively evaluated, of course, but there was something...Tran was hesitant to admit it, but Yan’s sheer *presence* was triggering some ancient, rarely-felt instincts.
+The Ten’Gewek would need to be extensively evaluated, of course, but there was something...
+Tran was hesitant to admit it, but Yan’s sheer *presence* was triggering some ancient, rarely-felt instincts.
 As the chieftain approached, Tran had found himself resisting the urge to recoil, or flee, or simply hide.

 They shook.
 Tran’s little hand was completely lost in Yan’s vast paw.
 Fortunately, he had the sense to moderate his strength, and kept his grip to just shy of bone-shatteringly tight.
 Nor did he smell offensive, much to Tran’s surprise.
 He’d been worried about the scent of tanned leather and unwashed primitive, but it seemed the Ten’Gewek had discovered bathing at least.
 All that remained was a clean yet potent underlying musky note, much like every Deathworlder had in one form or another.